gpiechnik2/byship/README.md

 byship https://example.com
 ```

 In the meantime the url file will be generated.
+You can stop the program at any time and the scraped url will not be lost.
+They are continuously added to the results file.

 # Running with Docker
 Build a docker image: